lezeSoftware/RalSWiek_Release/README.md

 On this islands there are some strange people living.
 There is an always drunk wizard and a sometimes struggeling teacher.
 The wizard holds a quest for you.
 You have to start his quest.
 Otherwise you can't leave the first island.
 The second island has a automatic end.
 You have to reach the third small island on the left and have to walk to the right upper side.
+---
+### Sound bug

+To prevent the sound bug please run the OpenAL_Driver_Installer.exe.
+This will install the OpenAL driver which is needed for the XNA framework to load and play sound files.
+The game will run without sounds otherwise.
+---

 #### 4K Support